 "The clock and the solar calendar brought to architecture the "brise-soleil" to be installed in front of the windows of modern buildings.

-An architectural symphony is prepared under the title: 'The House of the Sun's Girl'."
+An architectural symphony is prepared under the title: 'The House, Daughter of the Sun'."

-The curious phrase "La Maison Fille de Soleil" (which I'm not sure I've translated correctly), later appeared as the title of an obscure Don Cherry jazz LP, with original (?) artwork by Le Corbusier.
+The curious phrase "La Maison Fille de Soleil," later appeared as the title of an obscure Don Cherry jazz LP, with original (?) artwork by Le Corbusier.
 More info and hi-res images here.
-I am hesitant to interpret the astonishing unfolded image, but it seems to be an exhibition of Le Corbusier's work, including the last image above, inside a grand Baroque suite of rooms.
+I am hesitant to interpret the astonishing unfolded image at that link, but it seems to be an exhibition of Le Corbusier's work, including the last image above, inside a grand Baroque suite of rooms.

 Kenneth Frampton, Le Corbusier, 2001.